Our Gifts Are Not Just Here For Us!

 e.
 Higher Engagement Level on the Task.

-They also found out that building employees’ strengths are a far more effective approach to improving performance than trying to improve weaknesses.
-One sad thing found in the research is that a vast majority of businesses in the U.S. don’t focus on helping employees use their strengths.
+They also found out that building employees’ strengths is a far more effective approach to improving performance than improving weaknesses.
+One sad thing found in the research is that the vast majority of businesses in the U.S. don’t focus on helping employees use their strengths.

-Gallup’s data show that by learning their strengths employees are 7.8% more productive, and teams that focus on strengths every day have 12.5% greater productivity.
-One could conclude that lots of people could benefit even more if they would use their talents and strengths every day.
+Gallup’s data show that employees are 7.8% more productive by learning their strengths, and teams that focus on strengths every day have 12.5% greater productivity.
+One could conclude that many people could benefit even more if they would use their talents and strengths every day.

 Money!
-(Yes we all need money.)
-We don’t need to feel guilty recognizing that money is one of the purposes why we should use our talents.
+(Yes, we all need money.)
+We don’t need to feel guilty, recognizing that money is one reason we should use our talents.
 But let’s be careful to remind ourselves at the same time that our gifts and talents are not just for accumulating money.
-Granted, our talents can help us earn money.
-However, with proper development and use, what we do with our talents can offer us richness beyond imagination — in all aspects of our lives.
+Our abilities do help us earn money.
+However, with proper development and use, what we do with our skills can offer us richness beyond imagination — in all aspects of our lives.